Phillip-England/gsc/README.md

 ## Philosophy

-1. components are functions (which resolve to strings)
+1. components are functions (which return strings)
 2. tailwind is used for styling
 3. components contain and expose their own javascript